Assess antigen structures while adsorbed on aluminium hydroxide

-Colloidal aluminium salts such as aluminum hydroxide are routinely used to improve immunogenicity of antigens.
-No general rule could be established as how adsorption affects protein conformation.
-According to the physicochemical properties of the antigen, the stability of this antigen may decrease or increase upon adsorption onto aluminium containing adjuvant.
-The analysis of the protein in the adsorbed state is thus crucial but its evaluation is still very challenging notably due to the scattering properties of the adjuvant.
-Most of the methods currently used require a desorption step.
+Colloidal aluminium salts such as aluminum hydroxide are routinely used to improve antigen immunogenicity.
+Adsorption affects protein conformation in a range of different ways, and can increase or decrease its stability, depending on its physicochemical properties.
+Therefore, analyzing the protein in this adsorbed state is crucial, but very challenging due to the scattering properties of the adjuvant, so most of the methods currently used require a desorption step.